XiangchiSong/EPFLU_P2PFL/README.md

 Detailed model and parameter setting, data distribution operation, and complete experimental records for [EPFLU: Efficient Peer-to-peer Federated Learning for Personalized User Models in Edge-Cloud Environments]

+School of Computing,  Korea Advanced Institute of Science and Technology,  Daejeon, Republic of Korea

 ### System Code & Experimental Records
 We will make it public after the paper is published.